hashicorp/terraform-provider-google/website/docs/r/compute_external_vpn_gateway.html.markdown

   your on-premise gateway or another Cloud provider's VPN gateway, it cannot be an IP address from Google Compute Engine.

+* `ipv6_address` -
+  (Optional)
+  IPv6 address of the interface in the external VPN gateway.
+This IPv6 address can be either from your on-premise gateway or another Cloud provider's VPN gateway, it cannot be an IP address from Google Compute Engine.
+Must specify an IPv6 address (not IPV4-mapped) using any format described in RFC 4291 (e.g. 2001:db8:0:0:2d9:51:0:0).
+The output format is RFC 5952 format (e.g. 2001:db8::2d9:51:0:0).

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are exported: